-Favors are one of my favorite details (especially these and of course any of these).
+Favors are one of my favorite details (especially these.
 You could theoretically skip them if you really need to save money on your budget.
 However, favors don’t have to be expensive.
 For instance, favor bags like these from Mavora Art and Design are adorable and require no customization.
 This means you don’t have to pay for a custom design; just buy and fill.
 It couldn’t be any easier!
 Plus, who doesn’t love pretzels?
 Yum.
 Here’s how to make pretzel favors.

 10. Buy your wedding dress on Etsy.

 The added benefit?
 Besides the awesomeness of ordering a dress directly from its maker, you will be saving money on your wedding dress AND getting a custom dress made exactly as you want it, rather than limiting your choice to what is on the rack.
 And you can save time, too: no traveling to and from bridal shops and making appointments.
 You can shop in a comfy robe while sipping on coffee!
 It doesn’t get much better than that.

 A few tips: find your own seamstress, as a perfect fit with any wedding gown is essential.
-And do your homework first: read reviews on Etsy from past buyers before you commit.
-Reviews are a great way to gauge whether the shop is trustworthy (and most of them are).
+And do your homework first: read reviews from past buyers before you buy.
+Reviews are a great way to gauge whether the shop is trustworthy (don’t worry, many of them are).
 Read: 7 Tips for Buying a Wedding Dress Online.
-Also see: 30 Best Wedding Dresses on Etsy Under $800.

 12. Buy your wedding veil online.

 Looking for ways to save money on your wedding veil?
 Buy it online!
 Consult our wedding veil guide for tips.
 Sometimes, if you buy online from the same designer as your wedding gown (some designers offer both, and will know what style veil looks best with your wedding dress), you can cut costs, especially on shipping.
 You can also search for budget wedding veils online, check out The Marketplace here at Emmaline Bride, or look on Etsy.
 One example of a place to buy inexpensive wedding veils is Veils of Art, whose collection contains styles for every bride in every price range.
 You’ll also save money on veils at Bridals4Less.

 13. Send postcard style response cards with your invitations.

 Save money on your wedding invitations with this little-known tip: send postcard RSVP cards INSTEAD of traditional response cards!
 You’ll save on postage (postcard stamps cost less) plus eliminate the cost of an extra envelope for each response card.